NSW Labor

 • Donate

-Back to State Election Candidates
+Back to State MPs

 Sally Quinnell

-Candidate for Camden
+Member for Camden

 Sally and her husband Damien moved to Camden 15 years ago and have raised their three children locally building deep connections with schools and clubs such as St Pauls Camden, St Gregorys College Gregory Hills, Cobbitty Scouts and Oran Park Cricket Club.